 The Samsung CHG70 is better than the BenQ EW3270U.
 The Samsung CHG70 has much better ergonomics and local dimming support to enhance picture quality and can get brighter in HDR.
 The CHG70 also has a faster pixel response time, lower input lag, and faster refresh rate, all of which are great news for gamers.
 The BenQ EW3270U is larger with better resolution and marginally better black uniformity.

 The Dell U3219Q is better than the BenQ EW3270U for most people.
 If you care more about dark scene performance, then the BenQ EW3270U is a better choice as it has better contrast and better black uniformity.
 The BenQ EW3270U is also flicker-free.
 On the other hand, the Dell U3219Q has much better ergonomics, so you can place it comfortably and much better viewing angles so that the image remains accurate when you view it from the side.

 The BenQ EW3270U is slightly better than the LG 32GK850G.
 The BenQ EW3270U supports HDR content and has a full 4k resolution.
 The LG 32GK850G, on the other hand, has much better ergonomics so you can position it to your liking with ease, and a fast pixel response time that leaves a small motion blur.
 The LG has a much faster refresh rate and a lower input lag to please even the most demanding gamers.

 The BenQ EW3270U is significantly better than the Samsung CF791.
-The BenQ EW3270U has better resolution and can display more detail on its screen and it supports HDR content.
+The BenQ EW3270U has better resolution, can display more detail on its screen, and supports HDR content.
 The EW3270U also has lower input lag and more uniform blacks.
 The Samsung, on the other hand, has a slightly faster pixel response time that leaves a smaller motion blur, and much better ergonomics to help you position it to your liking.